This field uses our powerful “Dot Walking” feature. If you’re not familiar with it, we recommend reviewing this article from the Knowledge Base first.

 Examples:

-reaches into the Accounts app through the Contact reference to pull the Account Name. - Depending on how your relationships are set up, you could also type
+Contact.Work Emailbrings the Work Email from the Contacts app into the Orders app.Contact.Account.Nameaccesses the Accounts app through the Contact reference to retrieve the Account Name.- Depending on your relationships, you can also use

 Once you’ve configured the field, don’t forget to click Save.

-Note: Dot Walking Fields for multi-select fields are not currently supported.
+Note: Dot Walking fields for multi-select fields are not currently supported.

 Referencing Dynamic Calculated Fields

-When referencing a Dynamic Calculated Field, it’s important to use the Dot.Walking Field Type.
+When referencing a Dynamic Calculated Field, you must use the Dot Walking field type.
 This is the only field type capable of processing and displaying values from dynamic calculations.

 Changing a Field’s Type